 In a slow and crude fashion, the existing API could make iterative attempts at opening all the revisions in the file and eventually finding the one desired, but for any but the most trivial case the time to perform this selection is unconscionable.
 What the user would want is to 'peek' at the revision history of a file before committing to a particular open, and making a decision based on that lighter-weight peek.

-Implementing this feature requires intimate knowledge of the Onion implementation, suggesting that it belongs as part of the driver itself; at best, an external implementation would result in a maintenance issue, where changes in the driver must be addressed separately.
-As such, we will introduce a new API that can potentially be utilized by other drivers to collect information about a driver, or files related to that driver, in a generalized fashion.
-With increasing cloud-based storage, asking a driver to query the health of (or connection with) the server or remote host (as in the S3 VFD) is an obvious use case outside of the Onion VFD.
+This feature will be implemented using the new ctl callback in the VFD class struct.
+This callback allows a VFD to handle per-driver commands that do not have to be implemented in other VFDs.

 Architectural Options

 We must decide how to store amended data: as runs of contiguous amended data or fixed-size verbatim pages.
 We must decide where to store the revised information (and revision metadata): as part of the original file, or as one single or multiple external files.
 We must decide how to organize the amended data and the revision metadata within the storage location.